LisaMacCarrigan/order-pizza/README.md

                   Bacon
                   Broccoli

+#### 4. A customer can select one or more toppings and see the price of the selected toppings factored in to the total order cost.

+* Example Input: Select "Bacon" and "Broccoli" from Toppings, select radio button option "Small 10" ($8.00)", and press button "Add to Order"
+* Example Output: Current Order:
+                  Order Total:
+                  $9.50

-#### 3. A customer can see the cost of their order when they press button "Add to Order"
+#### 5. A customer can see the cost of their order when they press button "Add to Order"

 * Example Input: Click/press "Add to Order"
 * Example Output: Order Total ($0.00)

-#### 4. The order is submitted when the customer presses "Submit Order"
+#### 6. The order is submitted when the customer presses "Submit Order"

 * Example Input: Click/press "Submit Order"
 * Example Output: Display the submitted order summary